ANALYSIS-Pandemic boosts Palestinian PM as potential Abbas successor

 "The current crisis has bolstered Shtayyeh's presence and cemented the impression that he might be the next president," said political analyst Akram Atallah.
 "He has brandished an image as a successful administrator in the eyes of the media, a leader who can be trusted to navigate a pandemic."

 Shtayyeh has consistently said he does not harbour ambitions of the presidency, deferring instead to senior colleagues in the umbrella Palestine Liberation Organisation (PLO) and Fatah, the party that has long dominated it.
-"No one is talking about a succession," an official close to Shtayyeh said on Wednesday.
-"The prime minister is concentrating all his efforts and time on how to succeed in getting us all out of the coronavirus crisis," he added, asking not to be named.
+DOUBLE-EDGED SWORD

 ALSO READ